What do you think is happening in this picture?

 Maps may be accessed online or printed for classroom use.

-Using an atlas or the provided link, find Medora on the map.
+Using an atlas or online map, find Medora on the map.
 Using the information from the Setting the Stage reading, why did the Marquis choose this site for his cattle operation?

 This map will be used in Visual Evidence activities.